Victorious: Critical reception

-Like iCarly, Victorious received generally mixed reviews.
 Variety magazine reviewer Brian Lowry wrote, "Victorious has been cobbled together with the wooden-headed market in mind."
 David Hinkley of the New York Daily News says the series' format is nearly identical to iCarlys and hopes that the series will develop a "more distinctive personality" over the course of the season.
 Roger Catlin of the Hartford Courant describes Victorious as "harmless but hardly entertaining".
 Mark A. Perigard of the Boston Herald titled his review "Victorious is a big loser" and writes, "The bulk of the cast mugs for the cameras, probably to compensate for a script that could have been commissioned from fifth-graders."
 Linda Stasi of the New York Post was mixed; she agreed that the series contained over-acting performers, "corny" dialogue and a "terribly, terribly loud laugh track", but believed it was "a surefire tween hit".

 However, reviewers were positive about Justice's performance and suggested that the show's potential hinged on her.
 Hinkley comments, "At this point, Justice is better at singing than acting, and the show doesn't flow as smoothly as iCarly, but Justice has the personality and talent needed for a shot at being 'the Next Big Teen Thing'".
 Perigard describes her as "undeniably appealing" and Lowry states, "Justice is winsome and talented enough to provide the latest show a leg up in connecting with tween girls."
 Emily Ashby of Common Sense Media gave the series four out of five stars, writing, "Upbeat iCarly-like tween comedy promotes confidence".